emapeire/swc-router/README.md

-# Create a React + SWC Router from scratch ⚡️
+# Open-Source React + SWC Router ⚡️

 - You can create a way to do a MPAs
 - Also a way to do a SPAs